 Overview

-Cleveland Clinic’s Imaging Institute is currently accepting applications for two fellowship positions in the Section of Cardiovascular Imaging.
+Cleveland Clinic’s Imaging Institute is currently accepting applications for two fellowship positions in the Section of Cardiovascular Imaging with combined training opportunities with the Thoracic section.

-Currently, over 4,500 cardiac MRIs and over 14,000 cardiac CTs are performed at Cleveland Clinic each year.
-The Cardiovascular Imaging Center has a large staff of seven radiologists, fifteen cardiologists, and 5 pediatric cardiologists who are dedicated to cardiovascular imaging, and encompassing a broad range of expertise.
+Currently, over 5,00 cardiac MRIs and over 20,000 cardiac CTs are performed at Cleveland Clinic each year.
+The Cardiovascular Imaging Center has a large staff of radiologists, cardiologists, and pediatric cardiologists dedicated to cardiovascular imaging and encompassing a broad range of expertise.

 The Section of Cardiovascular Imaging is physically located within the Miller Pavilion, home to the Heart, Vascular & Thoracic Institute, giving the fellow the opportunity to also serve as an integral member of a multi-disciplinary clinical team.
 There is active research in all areas of cardiovascular imaging, including ventricular mechanics, ischemic heart disease, hypertrophic cardiomyopathy, congenital heart disease, and valvular disease.
 The Section has two dedicated clinical MRI scanners (1.5 T and 3.0 T), a dedicated research MRI scanner (3.0T), and two dedicated dual-source CT scanners.
+Apart from the research MRI scanner held at the Mellen Center, the clinical MRI and dual source CT scanners are close to the section coordinator and the physicians’ offices and workspace.
 Further, additional cardiovascular MRI and CT scans are acquired from multiple MRI and CT scanners across the regional Cleveland Clinic network of hospitals and imaging centers.

-The one year program is designed to offer training and expertise in cardiovascular magnetic resonance and computed tomography and to begin research in cardiovascular imaging.
-The majority of the time will be spent in the Cardiovascular Imaging Laboratory (CVIL) where the cardiovascular CT and MRI scanners reside.
+The one-year program is designed to offer training and expertise in cardiovascular magnetic resonance and computed tomography and to begin research in cardiovascular imaging.
+Most of the fellow’s time will be spent in the Cardiovascular Imaging Laboratory (CVIL) where the cardiovascular CT and MRI scanners reside.
 The CVIL is co-staffed and run by cardiac radiologists and cardiologists expertly trained in the two modalities and fields.

 For interested trainees, and by mutual agreement, a second year of fellowship training can be completed.
-The second year program will continue and further clinical expertise in CVMRI and CT, but will have an increased focus on research.
+The second-year program will continue and further clinical expertise in CVMRI and CT, with possible rotations in thoracic radiology, echocardiography or nuclear imaging, and an increased focus on research.

 Diversity & Inclusion